There’s a quote from Donna Tartt’s The Secret History that I was reminded of when I read Solo Leveling:

 ❝I am nothing in my soul if not obsessive.❞

 This doesn’t happen very often.
 In fact, I can count the number of fandoms I’ve been part of on one hand, but that’s where I am with Solo Leveling right now.
 I stayed up until 2 am rereading all 110 chapters of the first season over the course of two days.
 When I caught up on the webcomic, I read the web novel, and when I finished that, I went out to buy the english physical copy to start my collection.
-Solo Leveling is my latest obsession for a very good reason, and it holds the throne as my favorite webcomic!
+Solo Leveling is my latest obsession for a very good reason, and it holds the throne as my current favorite webcomic!

 What is Solo Leveling?